nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 1. StaffConnect shows a list of persons
 2. User requests to filter the list by a specific attribute
-3. StaffConnect shows a sorted list of persons
+3. StaffConnect shows a filtered list of persons

    Use case ends.